valthom/TabDPT/README.md

 - `pytorch`
 - `numpy`
 - `scikit-learn`
-- `faiss`
+- `faiss-cpu`

+### Update January 2025
+Weights are now stored on Git LFS, at the path `checkpoints/tabdpt_76M.ckpt`, in addition to Google drive.
+Please do `git lfs pull` in order to get the latest weights inside `checkpoints` folder.

 ### Update December 2024
 Added support for flash attention (with bf16 precision) and compile flag.
 Both are enabled to True by default and should lead to a significant speed-up.

-### Update January 2025
-Weights are now stored on Git LFS, at the path `checkpoints/tabdpt_76M.ckpt`, instead of Google drive.

 ## Example Usage 1
 ```